Own-Data-Privateer/hoardy-web/README.md

 and then

-- set "Exported via `saveAs`" filter there to `true` (green);
+- set `Exported via 'saveAs'` filter there to `true` (green);
-- press the "Delete" button there;
+- press the `Delete` button there;
 - repeat until everything is deleted.

-Yes, this is slightly annoying, but this is [the only absolutely safe way to export data out of pWebArc without using submission via HTTP](./extension/page/help.org#faq-unsafe), and you don't need to do this at the end of each and every browsing session.
+Yes, this is slightly annoying, but this is [the only absolutely safe way to export data out of `pWebArc` without using submission via HTTP](./extension/page/help.org#faq-unsafe), and you don't need to do this at the end of each and every browsing session.

 ### Simpler, but slightly unsafe

-You can also simply switch to using "Archive `collected` reqres by ... exporting them via `saveAs`" by default instead.
+You can also simply switch to using `Archive 'collected' reqres by > ... exporting them via 'saveAs'` by default instead.

 I expect this to work fine for 99.99% of the users 99.99% of the time, but, technically speaking, [this is unsafe](./extension/page/help.org#faq-unsafe).
-Also, by default, browser's UI will be slightly annoying, since pWebArc will be generating new "Downloads" all the time, but that issue [can be fixed with a small `about:config` change](./extension/page/help.org#faq-firefox-saveas).
+Also, by default, browser's UI will be slightly annoying, since `pWebArc` will be generating new "Downloads" all the time, but that issue [can be fixed with a small `about:config` change](./extension/page/help.org#faq-firefox-saveas).

 ### Most convenient, less paranoid

-In theory, running `./pwebarc_dumb_dump_server.py` listening on a loopback IP address should prevent any web pages from accessing it, since the browsers disallow such cross-origin requests, thus making the normal "Archive `collected` reqres by ... submitting them via HTTP" mode setup quite viable.
+In theory, running `./pwebarc_dumb_dump_server.py` listening on a loopback IP address should prevent any web pages from accessing it, since the browsers disallow such cross-origin requests, thus making the normal `Archive 'collected' reqres by > ... submitting them via HTTP` mode setup quite viable.
 However, Tor Browser is configured to proxy everything via the TOR network by default, so you need to configure it to exclude the requests to `./pwebarc_dumb_dump_server.py` from being proxied.

 A slightly more paranoid than normal way to do this is: